jennyrae818/homework-week1/README.md

 # homework-week 1
-Explaining what I did to the index.html file
+Explaining what I did to the index.html and style.css files for the website...
+First thing I noticed is that the top link for Search Engine Optimization is not working like the other links.
+The webpage does not scroll down.